SAP/openui5-docs/docs/Development_Environment_7bb04e0.md

 ***

-Depending on your use case, you can choose one of the following development environments.
+Depending on your use case, the following environments might be interesting for you:

-***

-#### SAP Business Application Studio

-SAP Business Application Studio is a new SAP Cloud Platform service in SAP Cloud Foundry which offers a modular development environment tailored for efficient development of business applications.
-It provides a tailored-made development environment for various development scenarios.
-With each of these scenarios you can create different types of applications, such as OpenUI5 apps.

 ***